EtherealEngine/etherealengine-docs/docs/2_devops_deployment/4_setup_github_oauth_for_projects.md

 * Application name: Anything you want
 * Homepage URL: Whatever you want, this is just what is linked to from the OAuth authorization page
-* Authorization callback URL: enter `https://api.<domain>/oauth/github/callback`, e.g. `https://api.example.com/oauth/github/callback`
+* Authorization callback URL: enter `https://api.<domain>/oauth/github/callback`, e.g. `https://api.example.com/oauth/github/callback`. ^
 * Enable Device Flow: Leave unchecked

+^If you are running this locally off of localhost, this should be `https://localhost:3030/oauth/github/callback`.
+If you are using an explicit IP address instead of `localhost`, then use that IP address here, but keep the `:3030`, as that is the port that the API server runs on, and GitHub needs to call back to the API server.

 ## Create client secret, note Client ID